 How to switch between view source and markup view in Visual Studio?

-This is strange, but F7 key in Visual Studio switches to code view, but doesn't switch back to markup view.
+This is strange, but F7 key in Visual Studio switches to a code view, but doesn’t switch back to a markup view.
 There is no way to switch to markup view unless you open aspx or ascx file directly.
-This little macros was found by me on web.
+Here is a little macro that I found on web.
 I had to fix it a little bit, so it works in Visual Studio 2008.

 Sub ToggleAspNetCodeBehindFile()